 7 As the jelly cooks, skim off the foam that comes to the surface with a spoon.

-8 As the jelly is boiling, in a separate pan, melt some parafin wax for a seal and sterilize jars for canning.
+8 As the jelly is boiling, sterilize your jars for canning.

 9 As the temperature rises above the boiling point of water (212°F), you will notice the consistency of the jelly/juice begins to change.
-When the temperature is approximately 8 degrees higher than boiling point at your altitude (anywhere from 220°F to 222°F at sea level) the jelly is ready to pour into jars.
+When the temperature is approximately 6 to 8 degrees higher than boiling point at your altitude (anywhere from 118°F to 220°F at sea level) the jelly is ready to pour into jars.
+(Quince has so much pectin, it can set earlier than other types of jellies.)

 Left: Jelly is too runny.
 Right: Jelly is wrinkling when pushed, which means it's ready.